WallaTeam/Wallapet/README.md

 # Wallapet
 WallaPet es una aplicación Android para poner de acuerdo a compradores/vendedores de animales y gente que pone en venta su mascota.
+Copyright (C) 2015 Hyena Technologies.

+# Official site
+You can check our official site in http://wallapet.com.
+Also yo can view our repository pages in http://piraces.github.io/Wallapet.

+# License
 Copyright (C) 2015 Hyena Technologies

 This program is free software: you can redistribute it and/or modify